Lonewolf239/Archive/README.md

 # Archive

 **Git archive of 27 Lonewolf239 projects (2022-2024).**
 Full clones with Git history.
-Evolution from early experiments to working utilities.
+Evolution from early experiments to early working utilities.

 ## Contents by Period